opentext-idol/java-idol-indexing-api/README.md

 Yes.

 ## License

-Copyright 2008-2015 Hewlett-Packard Development Company, L.P.
-Copyright 2015-2016 Hewlett Packard Enterprise Development LP Copyright 2017-2018 Micro Focus International plc.
+(c) Copyright 2008-2018 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.